Kids Pick the President: History

+In 2024, a special election episode of Nick News aired on October 28, 2024, and was hosted by Nate Burleson and his daughter Mia providing context about the election process and featured clips of both major party candidates answering questions about economics, artificial intelligence, school safety, and healthcare.
+Nickelodeon actors such as Kira Kosarin also appeared and encouraged children to stay up to date about civics and vote once they turn 18.
+The result was announced at the end of the program with Democratic nominee Kamala Harris winning with 52% of the vote over Republican Donald Trump, who received 48%.
+This was the third time Nickelodeon's election ballot went against the winner of the general election.

 Table of elections

 Other children's elections

 The "Scholastic Election" has been conducted by Scholastic Corporation Scholastic News every election year since 1940.
 It claims to have predicted the final election results correctly with three exceptions: Harry S. Truman's win over Thomas E. Dewey in the 1948 United States presidential election, John F. Kennedy's win over Richard Nixon in the 1960 United States presidential election, and Donald Trump's win over Hillary Clinton in the 2016 United States presidential election.

 Mock elections also take place in school classrooms, as part of a curriculum exercise in the American democratic process, with different programs designed for kindergarten through high school students.
 Such examples include the 2020 statewide mock election in Tennessee with results announced by the Tennessee Secretary of State.
-In the vote, Trump defeated Joe Biden with 52% of the vote, with third-party candidate Kanye West earning 10%.
+In the vote, Trump defeated Joe Biden with 52% of the vote, with third-party candidate Kanye West receiving 10%.